codeninja55/codeninja55.github.io/README.md

-# codeninja55 - Deep Learning with Computer Vision Blog
+# codeninja55 - Musings of a Data Scientist